MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/create-your-backlog.md

 ---
 title: Create your product backlog in Azure Boards
 titleSuffix: Azure Boards
-description: Learn how to add backlog items or user stories to plan your project, organize, and estimate deliverables in Azure Boards and Azure DevOps.
+description: Learn how to add backlog items or user stories to plan your project, prioritize, and estimate deliverables in Azure Boards and Azure DevOps.
 ms.custom: "boards-backlogs, seodec18, contperf-fy20q4"
 ms.technology: devops-agile
 ms.assetid: 04df6b31-ef6c-4285-81a6-96768f03ecf4